Udo/udolib/u-js-hextools/README.md

 ## grid.rowHeightFromWith(width)

-(number) Returns the distance between hex rows based on the width of an individual hex.
+(↳ number) Returns the distance between hex rows based on the width of an individual hex.

 ## grid.width

-(number) The `x` dimension of the grid (read-only).
+(↳ number) The `x` dimension of the grid (read-only).